 Robert Mathew Entman

-- J.B. and Maurice C. Shapiro Professor of Media and Public Affairs; Professor of International Affairs
+- J.B. & Maurice C. Shapiro Professor Emeritus of Media & Public Affairs

 - Room 428 School of Media and Public Affairs